 - Add olive oil to a large skillet over medium-high heat.
 Once the pan is hot add the steak in a single layer, working in batches as needed.
 Sprinkle with salt and pepper to season.
 Cook the steak for 4-5 minutes, stirring often.

-- Reduce heat to medium-low and melt the butter in the pan.
+- Reduce heat to low and melt approximately 4 tablespoons butter in the pan.
 Add the minced garlic to the butter; cook for approximately 1 minute.
-Stir to coat the steak bites with the garlic butter and continue to cook for an additional 1-2 minutes.
+Stir to coat the steak bites in the garlic butter and continue to cook for an additional minute or so.

 - Remove pan from heat and sprinkle with fresh chopped parsley, salt, and pepper, to taste.
 Enjoy!